B. about 1642 in (probably) Salem, Massachusetts

 As the only son of his father, Paul inherited a large amount of land, which he increased during his life.
 He died in Beverly before January 2, 1698, when his estate was valued at over £450.
 There was a promontory along the Beverly shore named after him — it was known as “Paul’s Head."
 The place was renamed "Hospital Point" during the 19th century.

-Famous descendants of Paul Thorndike include John Kerry.
+Descendants of Paul Thorndike include John Kerry.

 1. Mary Thorndike – B. 8 Jan 1669, Beverly, Massachusetts; D. 31 Dec 1732, Beverly, Massachusetts; M. Robert Morgan (1670-1762)